 This warmer is also user-friendly – all you have to do is add a small vial of water, place the bottle in the unit and press a button to start warming your baby’s bottle.
 After the light goes off, the bottle is ready.
 And if you forget to shut it off because of your impatient, screaming baby, the auto shut-off has you covered.

 - Includes a basket insert you can use for heating baby food jars.

-- You can sterilize pacifiers with this unit.
+- You can sterilize pacifiers with this bottle warmer.

 - Can heat a bottle in under 5 minutes.

-- Since the inside of the unit is plastic, you sometimes get that melted plastic smell.
+- Since the inside of the bottle warmer is plastic, you sometimes get that melted plastic smell.

 - Figuring out how long to heat a bottle takes some trial and error with this unit.

 As new moms, we can spend a lot of money on baby gadgets that end up sitting in the corner gathering dust.
 After all, it seems better to err on the side of just getting that extra bit of baby gear rather than feeling like you’re shortchanging your child in any way.